jefdaj/cryptoisland/src/posts/2025/10/11/mngd-offline-signing-scripts-ada-eth/index.md

 make sure it isn't auto-filling the previous one.
 Double check that everything matches before submitting: destination address, allocation, claim message, stake key.

-Each claim info file should look like this.
+Each portal info file should look like this.

 ```.txt
 midnight glacier drop claim info for WALLETNAME wallet